-&lt;sup>4 San Mateo County provides fire protection to unincorporated areas that are not in the boundaries of a fire district via a contract with California Department of Forestry (CDF), in which CDF staffs four county-owned fire stations (Belmont, Cordilleras, Skylonda and Pescadero) managed under the direction of the CDF unit chief who is also the San Mateo County Fire Chief.
+4 San Mateo County provides fire protection to unincorporated areas that are not in the boundaries of a fire district via a contract with California Department of Forestry (CDF), in which CDF staffs four county-owned fire stations (Belmont, Cordilleras, Skylonda and Pescadero) managed under the direction of the CDF unit chief who is also the San Mateo County Fire Chief.
 The Chief is accountable to the Board of Supervisors through the Director of the Environmental Services Agency.
 The County fire program also includes three volunteer stations (Loma Mar, Kings Mountain and La Honda) as well as fire prevention and planning.

-geographic area) include North County Fire JPA (Cities of Daly City, Brisbane and Pacifica), Central County JPA (Hillsborough and Burlingame) and South County Fire Authority (City of San Carlos and Belmont Fire Protection District, a subsidiary district of the City of Belmont).
+In San Mateo County fire protection is provided by a combination of cities, fire districts and the County of San Mateo, each with a unique and disparate share of property tax and other revenues.
+Joint powers authorities (formal agreements between cities and/or special districts for fire protection in a shared geographic area) include North County Fire JPA (Cities of Daly City, Brisbane and Pacifica), Central County JPA (Hillsborough and Burlingame) and South County Fire Authority (City of San Carlos and Belmont Fire Protection District, a subsidiary district of the City of Belmont)5.

-Historically, fire agencies have worked toward efficiencies, economies and shared resources through both informal and formal agreements and functional consolidations.
-While there have been no consolidations in San Mateo County, several significant consolidations have taken place in several counties including Contra Costa, Sacramento and Nevada Counties to name the most recent.
+Historically fire agencies have worked toward efficiencies, economies and shared resources through both informal and formal agreements and functional consolidations.
 In San Mateo County, fire agencies participate in the San Mateo County Pre-hospital Emergency Services Joint Powers Authority (ALS-JPA), the San Mateo Operational Area Emergency Services JPA and the Fire Net Six providing centralized dispatch and a move-up-and-cover plan to ensure that systematic fire station coverage is provided during periods of increased service demand.
-American Medical Response (AMR) and four local fire agencies provide emergency advanced life support transport.
-The standard staffing level in San Mateo County is three fire fighters per shift including one fire fighter/paramedic.
+American Medical Response (AMR) and four local fire agencies6 provide emergency advanced life support transport.
+The standard staffing level in San Mateo County is three fire fighters per shift including one fire fighter/paramedic and the San Mateo County Fire Chief's adopted standard response time is seven minutes.

-Most recently, due to escalating personnel costs and erosion of revenue sources for all municipal services, fire protection agencies in general are increasing efforts to partner with other fire agencies through both agreements and formal consolidation to achieve cost and service delivery efficiencies.
+Due to escalating personnel costs and erosion of revenue for all municipal services, both cities and fire protection districts are increasing efforts to partner with other fire agencies through both agreements and formal consolidation to achieve cost and service delivery efficiencies.
+Most recently, cities in particular in response to recent losses in motor vehicle revenue are examining potential joint power arrangements for emergency services.

-&lt;sup>5 The City of San Carlos and Belmont Fire Protection District are currently in the process of examining alternatives to the current JPA.
+5 The City of San Carlos and Belmont Fire Protection District are currently in the process of examining alternatives to the current JPA including a contract with CDF or nearby cities.

-&lt;sup>6 Half Moon Bay Fire District, North County Fire Authority, and Woodside Fire District as part of the JPA.
+6 Half Moon Bay Fire District, North County Fire Authority, and Woodside Fire District as part of the JPA.
 South San Francisco Fire Department, which is not party to the JPA, also provides emergency advanced life support transport.